 A body lift procedure is done to tone underlying tissue that supports both the skin and fat and to improve the shape of the skin.
 During this surgical procedure, excess skin and fat are removed.
 The system is also used to improve any area that has become dimpled due to cellulite.
-Some areas a body lift can occur include (and are not limited to): the thighs (posterior, inner or outer), groin, abdominals or the buttocks.
+Some areas a body lift can occur include (and are not limited to): the thighs (posterior, inner or outer), groin, abdominal or the buttocks.
 It’s important to note that the body lift procedure is not done just to remove extra fat; liposuction is better suited for those situations.
 This method works by repairing skin that has lost elasticity due to extreme weight loss.

 Am I a good candidate?

 Before having a body lift procedure, one’s weight must be stabilized, whether after weight loss surgeries or just extreme weight loss without surgeries.
 It’s advisable that any woman looking to get pregnant postpone this procedure as pregnancy can seriously diminish the results of the process.

 Non-smokers, individuals with loose skin in multiple parts of the body and healthy people who don’t have medical conditions that impair healing are all good candidates for a body lift.

 Since this procedure tightens the lower body, it’s advisable that the procedure is performed after the ideal or desired weight is reached.
 This means if a patient loses weight after the procedure, the skin may look saggy once again.
 Doctors also advise excess heaviness in the thighs and buttocks again as they may have a long-lasting effect on one’s results.
 A doctor may suggest one loses more weight in those areas before enduring this surgery.

 The cost of a body lift procedure will depend on where you have the surgeon.
 Cost is influenced by the surgeon’s fee, the facility fees as well as anesthesia, prescriptions, any post-op procedures and medical tests.
 It’s important to remember that a surgeon’s experience and track record is much more important than that of cost, and it is highly discouraged to choose a doctor because of price alone.

 Body Lift Consultation